MRtidur/sleekflow_technical_test/README.md

 ## **9. Error Handling**

-> *“For failure analysis, I enabled screenshot, video, and trace capture in Playwright.”*
+**For failure analysis, I enabled screenshot, video, and trace capture in Playwright.**

 In my `playwright.config.ts`: